-Your doctor plays a pivotal role in explaining your options for surgery.
+Your doctor plays a pivotal role in explaining your options for breast enlargement surgery.
 Breast tissue, body type and implant type and size will all be considered before you and your doctor finalise a surgical plan.

 This is an overview of the most common incision choices your doctor can offer.

 An inframammary incision is placed in the fold beneath your breast.
 This location can accommodate every size and shape of implant, is often concealed, and is known for fast recovery times.
 An inframammary incision gives your surgeon the most precise access to where your breast implant will sit after surgery.